predibase/llm_distillation_playbook/README.md

 1. `test-indist`: An in-distribution test set with 90% non-bad examples and 10% toxic examples, drawn from the original test set.
 2. `test-balanced`: An explicitly balanced test set with 50% non-toxic and 50% toxic examples, drawn from the original test set.

-By measuring models on both of these test sets simultaneously, we can track how well a candidate model classifies comments overall, as well as how well these classifications would fare in a traffic-realisitic setting.
+By measuring models on both of these test sets simultaneously, we can track how well a candidate model classifies comments overall, as well as how well these classifications would fare in a traffic-realistic setting.

 </details>